mastefano64/AppMasterDetail/README.md

 Below are the templates managed by the MasterDetail control:: "**panelMasterHead**", "**panelMasterSide**", "**panelDetail**", "**panelDetailCustom1**", "**panelDetailCustom2**",  "**panelDetailCustom3**", "**panelDetailExpansion**".

-Regarding the display of the master component, it is managed by the "panelMasterHead" template and is enabled by default (it cannot be disabled).
+The visualization of the master component is done by the template "panelMasterHead" and enabled by default (it is not possible to disable it).
 If internal pagination is used (meaning all data is read at once), a menu icon appears on the left that opens a panel showing all the read data.
 You can select a value rather than searching.
 The fields for searching are defined through the "*searchField*" array.
 Below are the main properties.

-**enableDetailPanel** (enables the detail panel defined in the "*panelDetail*")
+**enableDetailPanel** (enables the detail panel defined in the "*panelDetail*" template)

 **enableDetailTable** (enables the tabular detail panel, there is no template and it internally uses the ngx-datatable)